 - TESA: TESA refers to testicular sperm aspiration, which involves keeping a needle attached to a syringe through scrotum skin and drawing out the fluid from the testicle.

 - PESA: This refers to the percutaneous epididymal sperm aspiration.
-This also makes use of the same needle and syringe technique but in this case needle is put directly into the epididymis. .
+This also makes use of the same needle and syringe technique but in this case, the needle is put directly into the epididymis.

-- MESA: MESA is the microsurgicalis epididymal sperm aspiration that is the technique of open surgical sperm retrieval using an operating microscopy for locating the tubules of the epididymis precisely, for the extraction of large numbers of sperms.
+- MESA: MESA is the microsurgical epididymal sperm aspiration that is the technique of open surgical sperm retrieval using operating microscopy for locating the tubules of the epididymis precisely, for the extraction of large numbers of sperms.

 Certain studies have been conducted for comparing the success rates after doing the different types of sperm retrieval through surgery.
 MESA is thus known to give the highest number of sperm, recovered when compared with procedures like TESA and perc biopsy.